iyzana/kotlin-while-else/README.md

 A kotlin library providing a while-else functionality.

-This is meant as a joke, for which the idea arose from silly talk.
+This is meant as a joke, duh.

 Usage: